Collection Development Policy Guidelines

 This collection development policy refers to the material collected with funds designated for medicine and housed in the Biomedical Libraries.
 Other funds may purchase, and other Dartmouth libraries may house, material touching on medical topics due to the interdisciplinary nature of medicine and its effects on culture, literature, history, economics, and other areas of scholarship.

 The Biomedical Libraries are comprised of the Dana Biomedical Library on the Dartmouth College campus and the Matthews-Fuller Health Sciences Library at the Dartmouth-Hitchcock Medical Center.
-The mission of the Biomedical Libraries is to provide health and life sciences information resources and services that advance research and scholarship, education, and patient-care activities of the Geisel School of Medicine at Dartmouth (Geisel), the Dartmouth Institute for Health Policy and Clinical Practice (TDI), the Dartmouth Center for Health Care Delivery Science (TDC), the Dartmouth-Hitchcock Medical Center (DHMC), and Dartmouth College.
-The collection is nominally divided between the primarily clinical Matthews-Fuller Health Sciences Library and the primarily research and teaching collection in the Dana Biomedical Library.
-For the purposes of this policy, the split collections are considered as one.
+The Document Delivery/Interlibrary Loan staff for the Biomedical Libraries are located at the Dartmouth Library Depository (DLD), as are the majority of journals and monographs formerly housed at the former Dana building at 64 College Street.
+The mission of the Biomedical Libraries is to provide health and life sciences information resources and services that advance research and scholarship, education, and patient-care activities of the Geisel School of Medicine at Dartmouth (Geisel), the Dartmouth Institute for Health Policy and Clinical Practice (TDI), the Dartmouth-Hitchcock Medical Center (DHMC), and Dartmouth College.
+The collection is nominally divided between the primarily clinical Matthews-Fuller Health Sciences Library and the primarily research and teaching collection in the Dana Biomedical Library; however, the majority of items in the Dana collection are now housed off site at the DLD.
+For the purposes of this policy, the divided collections are considered as one.

 The Dana Biomedical Library opened in 1963 in Hanover.
 The Matthews-Fuller Health Sciences Library opened in 1992 at DHMC.

-The Audrey and Theodor Geisel School of Medicine at Dartmouth (Geisel), until 2012 known as the Dartmouth School of Medicine (DMS), was founded by Nathan Smith on November 22, 1797.
+The Audrey and Theodor Geisel School of Medicine at Dartmouth (Geisel), known as the Dartmouth Medical School (DMS) until 2012, was founded by Nathan Smith on November 22, 1797.
 Its early graduates received M.B. degrees, beginning in 1798.
 The M.D. degree was first awarded in 1812.
 The first Ph.D. degree was awarded in 1966.

 The 1910 Flexner Report on medical education nationwide found that Geisel had an inadequate patient base for clinical training.
 As a result, the final two years of the M.D. program were suspended in 1913.
 Geisel concentrated on preparation of students in the basic sciences; the students transferred to other institutions to complete their degrees.
 In 1970, the M.D. program was reinstated with a 3-year curriculum; the first M.D. degrees since 1914 were conferred in 1973.
 A four-year curriculum was adopted in 1979.